130th Infantry Regiment "Perugia": Recent times

 In 1991, after the end of the Cold War, the Italian Army disbanded a large number of its mechanized units in Northern Italy and transferred their equipment to the Acqui, which became a mechanized formation.
 The battalion consisted now of a command, a command and services company, three mechanized companies equipped with M113 armored personnel carriers, and a mortar company equipped with M106 mortar carriers with 120mm Mod.
 63 mortars.
 On 3 September 1991 the 130th Mechanized Infantry Battalion "Perugia" lost its autonomy and the next day the battalion entered the reformed 130th Mechanized Infantry Regiment "Perugia".
 On 1 January 1993 the regiment was renamed 130th Infantry Regiment "Perugia".

-On 15 May 1996 the regiment was transferred from the Mechanized Brigade "Granatieri di Sardegna", but already on 30 June of the same year the regiment was disbanded.
+On 15 May 1996 the regiment was transferred to the Mechanized Brigade "Granatieri di Sardegna", but already on 30 June of the same year the regiment was disbanded.
 On 3 July 1996 the flag of the regiment was transferred to the Shrine of the Flags in the Vittoriano in Rome.